mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled4-RotatationPlatform](.\SCC-Assembled4-RotationPlatform.jpg)

-The rotator platform is mounted onto the mechanical structure.
+The rotator platform is mounted onto the basic structure.
 It has a ramp on both sides to mechanically adjust the rotator.